.avif)

 There is also the case where companies started with Configuration Management as their main way of building a platform for the developers, and the coupling to the Configuration Management tool became too complicated to be worth "untangling" in the short-term or even mid-term.

 Nix is a purely functional package manager and build system used to define reproducible development environments and deployments.
-It is used to make dependencies, build inputs, and system state explicit so teams can reduce configuration drift across laptops, CI, and production.
+It makes dependencies and build inputs explicit and immutable, helping teams reduce configuration drift across laptops, CI runners, and production systems.

-Nix is a strong fit for platform engineering and DevOps teams that need high-confidence reproducibility for builds, dev environments, and deployments.
-Trade-offs include a learning curve around the Nix language and evaluation model, and occasional packaging effort for nonstandard build systems or niche ecosystems.
+Nix is a strong fit for platform engineering, DevOps, and CI/CD standardization efforts where reproducibility and environment parity are high priorities.
+Trade-offs include a learning curve around the Nix language and evaluation model, and occasional packaging effort for niche ecosystems or nonstandard build systems.

 Common alternatives include Docker, Bazel, Ansible, and Terraform.
-For official documentation and ecosystem resources, see https://nixos.org/.
+For ecosystem documentation and community resources, see https://nixos.org/.

 Our experience with Nix helped us develop practical patterns, internal tooling, and delivery playbooks to standardize reproducible environments and deployments for clients, while reducing configuration drift across developer laptops, CI, and production systems.